No, that’s not the increase in population but the increase recorded in social media users.

 3) Choose the right listening tools!

 As kids, everyone is taught how active listening is important, but when it comes to brands, they haven’t always had the right tools to do so at a large scale.
 But now, there are many that can help brands in collecting and analyzing data in an easier way.
 Here are some that work across major social media networks:

-This tool provides brands with in-depth analytics and insights for organised social listening.
+This tool provides brands with in-depth analytics and insights for organized social listening.
 One of its features shows the hashtags and topics that are trending across the mentions of the brand and replies on behalf of the connected brand.
-The name of the people and brands that most frequently talk about and get mentioned with a particular brand surfaces on the tool.
+The name of the people and brands that most frequently talk about and get mentioned with a particular brand surface on the tool.

-Brands can use this tool to monitor conversations, keywords, mentions, along with hashtags and respond to them.
-The tool helps a brand to analyse many real-time conversations taking place on digital platforms.
+Brands can use this tool to monitor conversations, keywords, and mentions, along with hashtags, and respond to them.
+The tool helps a brand to analyze many real-time conversations taking place on digital platforms.

 Brands can monitor social interactions and connect with the right people.
 It allows a brand to link data from social media with contacts in their database in order to create custom keyword monitoring, email alerts, mention notifications, etc.